i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Each block contains a one-byte identifier, a two-byte length, and zero or more bytes of data.

-For extensibility, receivers must ignore blocks with unknown identifiers, and treat them as padding.
+For extensibility, receivers MUST ignore blocks with unknown type nunmbers, and treat them as padding.

 Encrypted data is 65535 bytes max, including a 16-byte authentication header,